metriccoders/metriccoders_ml_pypi/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

-## Acknowledgments

-- Hat tip to [GitHub](https://github.com/) for providing an incredible platform for collaborative development.

 ## Support

 For any questions, issues, or feedback, please open an [issue](https://github.com/metriccoders/metriccoders_ml_pypi/issues).